alangrainger/epic-journal/README.md

 I'll be working towards feature parity with The Journal, but the next things I'm working on are:

+- Mobile app (nothing fancy, just to add entries on the go)
 - Search.
 Good fast search.
 - Multiple folders.
 They will be tabs above the editor - think of them as master categories.
 - Linking between entries
-- Minimise to tray, and hotkey open.
+- Minimise to tray, and hotkey open
 - Notes folder – i.e. non date-related entries
-- Emoji support.
+- Emoji support

 ## Building